almostahexagon2/lri/grammer.md

 Prepositions
 ----
 LRI prepositional phrases go after the noun the relate to.
+Prepositions function more like conjunctions.

 | Prepostion | Meaning | Example | Translation |
 | :---- | :---- | :---- | :---- |